gumvic/remlok-clj/README.md

 Note that you can call `merge!` by yourself at any time with any properly formatted novelty.
 This will be usable if you want to handle push updates from the remote (i. e. when there's no send before the merge).

-## Fallbacks

-remlok provides fallbacks for everything, so it can function on its own, without you specifying a single handler.
-(Obviously, the send fallback doesn't actually do anything except emitting a warning that it doesn't do anything.)

-Fallbacks have **f** at the end - `pubf`, `mutf`, `sendf` and `mergef`, and are public.
-Their docstrings explain what they do (they don't do a whole lot).

-TODO - :remlok/default topic

 ## Remote

 `remlok.rem` namespace exposes `pub`, `mut`, `read` and `mut!` functions, along with the fallbacks `pubf` and `mutf`.